Stanley Cup Odds: Latest Odds To Win The 2026 Stanley Cup

 Who won the Stanley Cup last year?

-The Florida Panthers won the Stanley Cup last year, defeating the Edmonton Oilers in 7 games.
+The Florida Panthers won the Stanley Cup last year, defeating the Edmonton Oilers in six games.

 Throughout the playoffs, the Panthers built momentum with strong offensive plays and timely defensive stands.
 They advanced through the Eastern Conference by securing key wins that showcased their resilience and strategic adjustments.
-In the Stanley Cup Finals, Florida took an early 3–0 series lead before the Edmonton Oilers mounted a comeback to force a decisive Game 7.
+In the Stanley Cup Finals, Florida split the first four games before winning the final two, including a Stanley Cup-clinching win at home.

 What is the biggest upset in Stanley Cup history based on the pre-finals odds?